llllvvuu/eza/README.md

 - **-D**, **--only-dirs**: list only directories
 - **-f**, **--only-files**: list only files
 - **--git-ignore**: ignore files mentioned in `.gitignore`
+- **--ignore-submodule-contents**: do not list contents of submodules
 - **-I**, **--ignore-glob=(globs)**: glob patterns (pipe-separated) of files to ignore

 Pass the `--all` option twice to also show the `.` and `..` directories.